 - Get enough proper sleep

-- To learn more, check out this article on how to get a better sleep as a student.
+- Check out this article on how to get a better sleep as a student.

 - Here’s 5 desk stretches you can try.